FraeuleinFlauschig/TRIC/README.md

+# Reporting of the test results

+TRIC has a simple builtin reporting to output the test results.
+To change the output format of the test results either the reporting functions in the additional header tric_output.h can be used or a custom reporting can be implemented.

-# Reporting test results in other output formats
+## Reporting test results in other output formats

-TRIC itself provides only a simple builtin reporting.
 To output the test results in other formats the header tric_output.h can be included in addition to tric.h.
 This header provides functions to output the test results in formats like TAP, CSV or JSON.
 To use these functions, tric.h must be included before tric_output.h can be included.
-Otherwise the compilation of the test suite will fail.
+Otherwise a compiler error will be generated.

 The functions in tric_output.h must be called before any test is executed (i.e. in the setup fixture of the test suite).
-The following example shows how to output the test results in the TAP format:
+The following example shows how to output the test results in the TAP format.

 ```
 #include "tric.h"